qubalee/qubalee.github.io/_posts/2025-12-12-geoarabia-dashboard.md

 The plan to improve the GeoArabia Dashboard in the future includes, but is not limited to,:

-* **Performance:** Persisting derived data in a lightweight offline database (e.g., SQLite) to accelerate large data refreshes.
+* **Performance:** Persisting derived data in a lightweight offline database to accelerate large data refreshes.
 * **Quality Signals:** Incorporating journal and venue quality indicators to enable filtering or summarization by ranking tier.
 * **Richer Analytics:** Expanding analysis views so users can define custom slices based on year, topic, institution, and member.